 13. Up to Date Monthly Preventatives

-As with medication mentioned above, you may have to pay an additional fee to have the dog hotel staff apply your dog’s preventative so be prepared.
+As with medication mentioned above, you may have to pay an additional fee to have the kennel staff apply your dog’s preventative so be prepared.

 14. Weigh Your Dog and Check them Over Fully

-Make note of your dog’s weight so that if they gain or lose a significant amount of weight while at the dog hotel you will be able to gauge that gain or loss and report it to your vet.
+You have done your research on the dog hotel where you will be leaving your pet, but it’s important that you know the dog’s condition before leaving them at the hotel.
+Make note of your dog’s weight so that if they gain or lose a significant amount of weight while at the facility you will be able to gauge that gain or loss and report it to your vet.

 What you should look for are any untreated wounds that have gone without care and completely ignored by the staff, or large growths that have come up suddenly.
 Untreated wounds should be addressed immediately with your dog hotel and your dog’s veterinarian, and large growths should be followed up immediately with your veterinarian as they can be a sign of aggressive tumors.